-Activity based costing or ABC arose from the shortcomings of assigning an ever increasing amount of manufacturing overhead to products on the basis of one variable, such as direct labor hours or machine hours.
+Activity based costing (ABC) arose from the shortcomings of assigning an ever-increasing amount of manufacturing overhead to products on the basis of one variable, such as direct labor hours or machine hours.

-When manufacturing overhead costs are allocated, spread, or assigned to products on the basis of the production equipment's machine hours, a product run in small batches will be assigned few overhead dollars.
-However, this small batch might actually use a significant amount of setup time, movement of materials, and require other attention.
-Using only the machine hours as the means of allocation will mean this product will be assigned too little cost for all of the work it is causing.
+When manufacturing overhead costs are allocated, spread, or assigned to products on the basis of the production equipment's machine hours, a low volume product will be assigned few overhead dollars.
+However, this product might actually use a significant amount of setup time, movement of materials, and require other attention.
+Using only the machine hours as the means of allocating overhead will result in this product being assigned too little cost for all of the work it is causing.

-Another product might run day and night with few setups and not much special handling.
-This product will be assigned an enormous amount of overhead based on the number of machine hours.
-This product will be assigned far more overhead costs than it is causing.
+On the other hand, another product that runs day and night with few setups and not much special handling will be assigned an enormous amount of overhead due to the high number of machine hours.
+As a result, this product will be assigned far more overhead costs than it is causing.

-A common activity is setting up a machine for a production run.
-The setup activity is likely to be the same whether the production run will be 100 units or 10,000 units.
+A common activity (out of the many activities involved in manufacturing a product) is setting up a machine for a production run.
+The setup activity is likely to be the same whether the production run or batch will be 100 units or 10,000 units.
 If the setup activity costs $200, then $200 should be assigned to each batch or production run.
-If you don't recognize the setup activity and simply allocate the cost on the basis of machine hours, you might attract lots of small production runs and lose a lot of long production runs.
+If you don't recognize the setup activity and simply allocate the cost on the basis of machine hours, you might end up with lots of low volume production runs and few high volume production runs.
 That could lead to financial disaster.

 Striving to learn about activities and their costs has led to what is referred to as activity based management.

 Join PRO or PRO Plus and Get Lifetime Access to Our Premium Materials

 Harold Averkamp (CPA, MBA) has worked as a university accounting instructor, accountant, and consultant for more than 25 years.
 He is the sole author of all the materials on AccountingCoach.com.
 Read more about the author.